brandib222/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    Sessions uses cookies that are sent back and forth with every request.
+JsonWebTokens creates a web token with a secret that is included in the header of every request.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+    Bcrypt basically encrypts your password as many times as you specify for it too.
+It adds layers of security and makes passwords less of a target for hackers.
 3. How are unit tests different from integration and end-to-end testing?
+    Unit tests test individual blocks of code for functionality.
+End to end testing tests the entirety of the user experience.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+    Test driven development encourages us to write our tests first and then create code that passes the tests.
+This strategy helps the developer focus on making sure that the code does what they want it to and helps reduce bugs later on.